 In the past, most outdoor wilderness programs focused their marketing efforts on traditional outbound strategies, including trade shows, telemarketing, print ads, and radio or television ads.
 But with the availability of technology, the focus has quickly shifted to inbound marketing strategies such as blogging, podcasts, webinars, search engine optimization, infographics, YouTube videos, and eBooks.
 The focus of inbound marketing is being discovered by customers, rather than going out to find them.

-Inbound marketing can, therefore, be a powerful way of drawing prospects to your wilderness site, and gradually converting them into customers.
+Inbound marketing helps draw prospects to your wilderness site, and gradually converting them into customers.
 Here are a few ways you can use inbound marketing for success.

-1. Create Brand Awareness For Your Outdoor Wilderness Programs
+1. Create Brand Awareness For Your Outdoor Wilderness Program

 Outdoor wilderness sites can dramatically improve their brand awareness especially around the different programs you offer.
 You can tell success stories and highlight unique aspects of your trips that sets you apart from your competition.
 Potential clients are spending a lot of time researching options and comparing data points.
 Use videos, social media, and blog posts to start attracting those clients to your website.

 Once you turn the money off for a pay per click campaign those leads stop filtering in.

 2. Get More Leads With Less Money

 Just like outbound marketing methods, inbound marketing requires some upfront investment.
 However, as your marketing resources grow, leads are pulled to the site over time compounding your growth.
 Unlike a paid-for-click (PPC) campaign where the leads go away once the money stops flowing, an inbound marketing plan will continue to organically attract users to the site over time.